martin5709/Group83-MLOps-02476/reports/README.md

 Yes, we implemented Alert Systems in GCP, such that whenever a deployment of Cloud Run fails, a notification is sent by email.
 The same is also the case when a Vertex AI instance fails.
 We did this for convenience during debugging, such that one could move on to some other task while the systems were training, and then one would be notified over email when it failed.

 Likewise, we implemented distributed data loading using the `num_workers` parameter in the Dataloader.
 We did this in an effort to improve the training speed.

-Finally, a drift detection service was implemented, as detailed in our answers to the questions below.

 ### Question 29